yash-23092001/LocalYelpApp/readme.txt

 The idea of the app is to popularize local specialties that are not documented on google maps / yelp.
 For things like local events, the best transportation systems, best food etc.

+Main features are account based reviews, local area browsing (based on your long/lat) and ability to post events/areas.

 Things to work on:

 Implement Nearby using Geocode coordinates and Location Coordinates